-It is a well fact that excellent customer service plays a crucial role in steering businesses ahead.
-But with almost every company having dedicated customer service departments, the field is pretty leveled.
+It is a good fact that excellent customer service plays a crucial role in steering businesses ahead.
+But with almost every company having dedicated customer service departments, the field is pretty levelled.
 This is where real-time customer service helps you to stay ahead of the curve.

 If you want to improve the customer experience, you need to behave like humans, rather, to be more precise, polite humans.
 It means that you do not need to have the answer to everything.
 If you make a mistake, inform the customer about this and apologize.
 It has been observed that most customers do not expect to find a flawless customer service experience, but a friendly one.